Malani SF Express: Traction

 Both trains are hauled by an Abu Road Loco Shed-based WDM-3A diesel locomotive from Old Delhi to Jodhpur.
 From Jodhpur, trains are hauled by an Abu Road Loco Shed-based WDM-3A diesel locomotive to Jaisalmer, and return.

 Direction reversal

 Train reverses its direction 2 times:

 Rake sharing

-The train shares its rake with 14646/14645 Shalimar Express and 14661/14662 Delhi–Barmer Link Express.
+Before the introduction of Shalimar Malani Express, the train shares its rake with 14646/14645 Shalimar Express and 14661/14662 Delhi–Barmer Link Express.

+The train now shares it's rakes with 20489/90 Barmer-Mathura SF Express.